-The Council is aware that its level of investment within any approved counterparty is significant in comparison to the total level of investment held and during 2017-18 the Council will aim to extend the list of approved counterparties with the aim of reducing the level of funds held within any one financial institution.
+The Council is aware that its level of investment within any approved counterparty is significant in comparison to the total level of investment held and during 2019-20 the Council will aim to extend the list of approved counterparties with the aim of reducing the level of funds held within any one financial institution.
+In particular, the Council will seek to explore more investment opportunities through lending to other Local Authorities and Money Market opportunities with its maximum limit of investing for periods greater than 364 days of £3m in 2019/20.